Obama and Republicans cooperate to move trade pacts

 BREAKING THE LOGJAM

-The Colombia agreement, the oldest of the deals, was signed nearly five years ago.
-The others were signed in mid-2007.
-Republicans have pressed for votes on the pact since winning control of the House of Representative last year.

-The final hurdle to Obama submitting the agreements fell when House Republicans agreed to vote on a Trade Adjustment Assistance program to help workers who have lost their jobs because of trade, which the White House said was a needed complement.
+The final hurdle to Obama submitting the agreements fell when House Republicans took action in the Rules Committee to set the stage for a vote on the Trade Adjustment Assistance program to help workers who have lost their jobs because of trade, which the White House said was a needed complement.

 "Now that all three agreements have been transmitted, they will be a top priority for the House.
 We will quickly begin the required process to consider these bills and intend to vote on them consecutively and in tandem with Senate-passed TAA legislation," Boehner added.

-Obama slowly came to embrace the pacts, and over the past year and a half has worked to address Democratic Party concerns.
+After criticizing free trade deals during the 2008 presidential campaign, Obama slowly came to embrace the three pacts.
+Over the past year and a half, he has worked to address Democratic Party concerns about them.

-The Colombia pact is strongly opposed by U.S. labor groups, who complain that Colombia has not done enough to stop killings of labor leaders and prosecute those responsible.

-The Obama administration this year negotiated a labor "action plan" with Colombia to address the violence concerns and strengthen the country's labor laws.
-But many Democrats and the AFL-CIO labor federation remain opposed to the pact.

 The White House renegotiated auto provisions of the South Korea pact to win over Ford Motor Co and other critics who complained the original deal favored South Korea too much.